nwgat/openshot-presets/readme.md

 **Opus Audio Codec**

-Audio Codec by the IETF, its superior by alot of  devices already and its basicly the cream-la-cream of audio its far supirior to mp3/aac and is the sucessor to vorbis
+Audio Codec by the IETF, its supported by alot of devices already and is basicly the cream-la-cream of audio as its far supirior to mp3/aac and is the sucessor to vorbis
-96,169,256kbps

 Codec  | High | Medium | Low
 ------------- | -------------  | -------------  | -------------